 I have been working for Peter Sutherland for over a year now and I really admire that dude’s ambition and utilization of the “gut feeling.”
 He does not require much pondering before the art-making process, and it almost seems like he doesn’t even consider the “meaning” of his work until it’s already been made.
 I really dig that.
 I am also a big fan of Fischli & Weiss, and their odd arrangements of such ordinary objects.
 Even though their work takes a lot of planning, it still seems a bit haphazard and unrefined, and I relate to the human quality of their semi-successful attempts.
 In general, I tend to favor artists who make art without the weird hesitation beforehand.
 You never really know until you try, you know?

-Which cameras/equipment do you work with or like working with best?
+follow site Which cameras/equipment do you work with or like working with best?

 During my last year at SVA, the majority of my photographs were made with a Mamiya 645, but it was rented from school and I have since graduated and lost access to that camera.
 I also carried multiple variations of the Yashica T4 around everywhere for the past few years, but my latest one bit the dust in the middle of summer and I have coincidentally been unemployed since then.
 I was lent an original Canon 5D (thanks P. Suth) in order to continue making work and not having to pay to see the results.
 I used to hate on digital photography, but as I get older I am starting to care less and less about how a photograph is made.
 I might feel more guilty about abandoning film photography if I still walked around listening to my Walkman, but alas, I’ve had an iPod for the past nine years.

 I have been working on a series of photographs that is tentatively titled, Morning Person, consisting mainly of still lifes.
 The title stems from my recent transition from being a schedule-less apathetic night-time zombie to a dude that gets a full eight hours of sleep, wakes up promptly at 8 AM every morning, eats a bowl of cereal (with banana on top!), drinks a cup of black coffee, and makes new work every day despite the fact that he is unemployed.
 Most of these photographs were made during morning hours, and all of the subject matter is influenced by being low on funds, home-ridden, and more inspired than ever.
-A sampling of this work will be exhibited in the E. 21st Street building at SVA from December 4th – 18th, opening December 8th!
+A sampling of this work will be exhibited in the go to site E. 21st Street building at SVA from December 4th – 18th, opening December 8th!
 I am also very excited to announce a group exhibition that I am curating at Ed.
 Varie in NYC, opening January 19th, but it’s a little too early to spill the beans (more details to come)!
 Not sure where I’d like to go next; I don’t really like to think about the future.
 One time I used a tea bag that quoted something along the lines of, “Anxiety stems from thinking about the future, Depression stems from living in the past.”
 I like to believe everything I read on tea bags.